- Vaccination against hepatitis A and B (>16 y/o)

 Varivax

-From 12 months to 12 years: the interval between doses is at least 1 month.
+- From 12 months to 12 years: the interval between doses must be at least 1 month.

 Vaccination with either vaccine is contraindicated if:

-- you or your child has a disease (e.g., blood disorder, cancer, human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS))
+- you or your child has any illness (e.g. a blood disorder, cancer, human immunodeficiency virus (HIV), or acquired immunodeficiency syndrome (AIDS);

-- you are using any medication (including corticosteroids) that weakens the immune system
+- you are taking any medication (including high-dose corticosteroids) that weakens the immune system.

-All vaccinations done at Confido are recorded in your vaccination passport, which we ask you to take with you when you come to get vaccinated.
-If necessary, we will issue a new vaccination passport for an additional fee (€10).
+All vaccinations administered at our clinic are recorded in your vaccination passport, which we ask you to bring with you when attending the appointment.
+If necessary, we can issue a new vaccination passport for an additional fee (€10).

 Vaccination information leaflet